Bergen County Criminal Defense Attorney Serving Clients Throughout New Jersey

 While it is possible to face these consequences following an arrest, it is also possible to defend yourself.
 There are numerous potential defenses to criminal, DUI and juvenile charges in New Jersey; and, while each case is different, Scott Gorman can use his experience to build the strongest possible case for the best possible result.
 Regardless of your circumstances, you should not give up hope.
 Call The Gorman Law Firm at 201-489-9199 to speak with a Bergen County criminal defense attorney and start working on your case today.

-No Matter the Crime, We Strive for Your Best Defense
+No Matter the Crime, A Bergen County Criminal Defense From Our Firm Will Strive for Your Best Defense

 Scott Gorman handles all types of criminal cases in Bergen County.
 Whether you have been charged with a disorderly persons offense, indictable offense, juvenile offense or DUI, Scott can use his extensive experience to fight for your freedom in court.
 Choose from the links below to learn more about your case and the defenses you may have available:

-Accusations of domestic violence can have immediate consequences.
+- Domestic Violence -Accusations of domestic violence can have immediate consequences.
 Even if the accusations against you are entirely false, you need to take action in order to protect yourself.
-Scott Gorman regularly handles domestic violence cases and he can help you fight against charges including:
+Scott Gorman regularly handles domestic violence cases and he can help you fight against charges.

-Drug crimes, including cultivation, manufacturing, trafficking and possession with intent to distribute, carry severe penalties in New Jersey.
+- Drug Crimes – Drug crimes, including cultivation, manufacturing, trafficking and possession with intent to distribute, carry severe penalties in New Jersey.
 If you are awaiting trial on drug charges, it is important that you speak with a Bergen County criminal defense attorney immediately.
-Scott Gorman handles cases involving marijuana, heroin, cocaine, ecstasy, methamphetamine, prescription pills and other drugs, and, if you are struggling with substance abuse or drug dependence, he can seek to have your case transferred to the Drug Court where sentencing focuses on treatment rather than retribution.

-New Jersey law imposes serious penalties for first-time and repeat DUI offenders.
+- DUI – New Jersey law imposes serious penalties for first-time and repeat DUI offenders.
 If you are facing a DUI charge in Bergen County, jail time, fines, loss of driving privileges, alcohol education and counseling, insurance surcharges, and mandatory installation of ignition interlock devices are all on the table.
-However, even if you were drunk when you got pulled over, you could have defenses available, and Scott Gorman can use these defenses to mitigate the consequences of your arrest.

 Q&A with Bergen County Criminal Defense Attorney Scott Gorman

-Q: If I plead guilty, will this help reduce my sentence?
+Q: If I plead guilty to a crime, will this help reduce my sentence?

 Q: Can the police search my car or home without a warrant?